mesutoezdil/Capstone-Project-Blog-Page-App--Django--on-AWS-Environment/RM_Solution.md

 - WE ALL SET

 - Congratulations!!
-You have finished your AWS Capstone Project
+You have finished your AWS Capstone Project...